katsuhisamaruyama/jxplatform2/README.md

 * PDGStore - Stores a collection of PDGs created from CFGs
 * PDG (extends CommonCFG) - Provides information about a PDG of a method or a field
-* ClDG (extends CommonCFG)- Provides information about a class dependence graph (ClDG) a PDG of a method or a class
+* ClDG (extends CommonCFG)- Provides information about a class dependence graph (ClDG) of a class
 * SDG (extends CommonCFG) - Provides information about a system dependence graph (SDG) the whole source code

 Each PDG consists of nodes and edges between two nodes.